infinitered/reactotron-macos/README.md

 ## Getting Started

-Currently, you can only run Reactotron macOS by cloning the repo and running it locally.
+Currently, you can only run Reactotron by cloning the repo and running it locally.

+### macOS Development

 ```sh
 git clone https://github.com/infinitered/reactotron-macos.git